rickosborne/cascades/md/10-1-5-weather.md

 It was unreal, like Godzilla had taken a bite out of the airplane.

-Through the hole, I could see a string of lights swung in and out of view.
+Through the hole, I could see a string of lights swinging in and out of view.
 I realized with a start that it was a coastline, however many thousands of feet below us.

 I closed my eyes and choked back a sob as I realized that the drumbeat pounding had started in my head again.